 Online visitors have come your website for one of the two following reasons:-

 1) They know who you are and they just need to contact you

 2) They have a problem that they need to solve and want to know if you can solve that problem.

 If they fall into the former category, you need do little more than make it easy for them to find your contact details (preferably a telephone number on the top right of every page and a separate contact page with all of your contact details.)

 If they fall into the latter category, they want to know:

 Don’t try to give detailed answers to all of these questions on the landing page.
 Use the landing page as a signpost to direct visitors to internal pages that provide the fine details and which then leads them through to the contact page.
 Wherever possible use images to replace any unnecessary text.

-If you want to see a great example of how this should be done, check out this wonderful website from Haines Watts below.
+If you want to see a great example of how this should be done, check out this wonderful website from The Wow Company below.
 A simple, uncluttered site that clearly shows that they have a real understanding of who their clients are and how they want to be seen as a brand.